 The Department of Chemical and Biomolecular Engineering at the Ohio State University has three tenure-track faculty position openings, listed below.

 Please also read more about the Department, Ohio State, and the city of Columbus in the About Us section below.

-Ph.D. in chemical engineering.Competitive applicants will have a strong record of publication, a commitment to teaching excellence, and outstanding research accomplishments, with the potential to sustain research with external funding.
+Ph.D. in chemical engineering or closely-related discipline.Competitive applicants will have a strong record of publication, a commitment to teaching excellence, and outstanding research accomplishments, with the potential to sustain research with external funding.